How to Support the Skin’s Natural Balance(And Why It Matters)

 While moisturizers lock water in, hydrating toners or serums help attract water into the skin.
 Apply them on slightly damp skin before moisturizing to enhance absorption and help minimize water loss from the skin.

-Cut Back on Exfoliation and Actives
+Cut Back on Exfoliation and Potent Ingredients

 Protect Skin from the Environment

-Environmental stressors can slow down natural skin’s balance support.
+Environmental stressors can slow down the natural skin’s balance and support.
 Daily protection should include mineral sunscreen with zinc oxide or titanium dioxide, reapplication every few hours if outdoors, and shielding the skin from harsh wind or pollution.
 Using a humidifier in dry environments can also make a big difference.

 Support with Healthy Habits